Integrity bodies we oversee

 Victoria’s Office of the Special Investigator

-For the OSI, we:
+For the OSI, we can:

-• investigate PICs
+• investigate PICs up until 2 August 2025

-• investigate and assess the conduct of the OSI and OSI officers in the performance of the OSI’s investigative functions, duties and powers
+• investigate and assess the conduct of the OSI and OSI officers in the performance of the OSI’s investigative functions, duties and powers up until 2 August 2025

 Other agencies we monitor